Connect with us

 More TVs in More Sizes

 While Roku platform integration into other brands’ TVs is still a major initiative for the company, they’re also expanding their own Roku branded TV with new models in their Select, Plus and Pro lines.
-The Pro TVs feature MiniLED backlights with advanced local dimming in order to minimize the blooming and haloing artifacts we sometimes see on LED/LCD TVs.
+The Pro TVs feature MiniLED backlights with quantum dot color technology and advanced local dimming in order to minimize the blooming and haloing artifacts we sometimes see on LED/LCD TVs.
 The Pro series in particular has gotten an overhaul with improvements both to the picture and sound.

 default